Rosanna Arkle Flaunts Bare Booty In Risqué Leopard-Print Bikini

 In addition, the geotag revealed that she was at the Gold Coast in Queensland.

-The update has received over 28,600 likes so far with many fans taking to the comments section to gush about her good looks.
+The update has received more than 28,600 likes so far, with many fans taking to the comments section to gush about her good looks.

 “This is so creative with the mirror You looking [fire] babyyyyyy,” raved a devotee, using a string of fire emoji to make their point.